Detention Stories: Life Inside California’s New Angel Island

 While their bodies may be locked up, their voices remain free.
 Help us share more stories!

 Storytellers: Marcela Castro, Carlos Hidalgo, Yu Wang, Eric Adrian Vallejo, Sylvester Owino, Victoria Villalba, and Yordy Cancino

 Sapphire Co-Sponsor: First Unitarian Universalist Church of San Diego

-Emerald Co-Sponsors: Irvine United Congregational Church, Neighborhood Unitarian Universalist Church of Pasadena, and Orange Coast Unitarian Universalist Church
+Emerald Co-Sponsors: Irvine United Congregational Church, Neighborhood Unitarian Universalist Church of Pasadena, Unitarian Universalist Community Church of Santa Monica, and Orange Coast Unitarian Universalist Church

 Special thanks to CIVIC’s affiliated visitation programs in California for their support and encouragement throughout this project!

 Share this page: